Regularity results for classes of Hilbert C*-modules with respect to special bounded modular functionals: Extension of -linear functionals: the monotone complete C*-case

 \section{Extension of $C^*$-linear functionals: the monotone complete C*-case}

 In this section we investigate the question whether the zero bounded C*-linear maps of Hilbert C*-submodules over monotone complete C*-algebras $A$ to their C*-algebra of coefficients could be continued by a non-zero bounded C*-linear functional on the hosting Hilbert C*-module over the same monotone complete C*-algebra in case the orthogonal complement of the submodule is trivial.
 We treat the cases of W*-algebras and of monotone complete C*-algebras as C*-algebras simultaneously despite of the different spheres of application and partially different techniques.
-(Cf.~\cite{M} for complementary research.)
+This approach should help readers without deeper knowledge on non-W*, monotone complete C*-algebras to understand the arguments.